Originally Published: January 12, 2023

 - AMA: Answers to content brief-related questions readers like you have asked me via Twitter

-Why I’ll never have freelancers fully own researching + outlining a piece from scratch
+Why I’ll (usually) never have freelancers fully own idea generation and building a piece from scratch

 Freelancers will never know your product, culture, people, and the intricacies of your company as deeply as a full-time employee does.